Support us! GearJunkie may earn a small commission from affiliate links in this article. Learn More

 Why are some electric cargo bikes so expensive?

-Higher-end models use higher-quality mid-drive motors and name-brand components that both drive the price up.
-It’s also worth considering that you’ll probably need to spend a little more on accessories to dial in most cargo bikes to your needs.
+Higher-end models utilize higher-quality mid-drive motors and name-brand components, which both contribute to the increased price.
+It’s also worth considering that you’ll likely need to spend a little more on accessories to tailor most cargo bikes to your specific needs.

 How fast can an electric cargo bike go?